department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility.md

 <div class="va-introtext">

-Are you a Servicemember, Veteran, or family member of a Veteran?
+Are you a Servicemember, Veteran, or spouse or dependent child of a Servicemember?
 Find out which life insurance programs may be right for you.
-You can also watch our brief video to learn more about your options.
-[View the life insurance video](https://www.youtube.com/watch?v=CI1rPG_K_Sw).

 </div>